cpicanco/cpicanco.github.io/README.md

  - posts, layouts and includes examples;
  - post with Github markdown;
  - boolean multilanguange support (en/pt-br);
+ - using `_data` for advanced Templating.
+ - sitemap Template with multilanguage support;
  - Templating for Tags.
 Tag system compatible with Github Pages.
  - Templating for Pagination.
 Easy to use static Pagination system with no plugin or gems, compatible with Github Pages.
 Just push pages on demand and voilà: